© 2006 Tim Furche, Benedikt Linse, François Bry, Dimitris Plexousakis, and Georg Gottlob

 Tim Berners-Lee, Jim Hendler, and Ora Lassila: The Semantic Web, Scientific American, May 2001.

-type of resources)rdfs:subClassOf
+rdf:type type of resources)rdfs:subClassOf (class-subclass relationships

-between subjects/objects)rdfs:subPropertyOf
+between subjects/objects)rdfs:subPropertyOf (property-subproperty

-(the class of all classes)rdf:Property
+relationships between properties)rdfs:Class (the class of all classes)rdf:Property (the class of all properties)

 Query 1: “Select all essays together with their authors (i.e., author items and corresponding names)”